setiadeepanshu01/ai-grid/README.md

 ### Documents

-Each **document** is an unstructured data source (e.g., a contract, article, or report) uploaded to the Knowledge Table.
+Each **document** is an unstructured data source (e.g., a contract, article, or report) uploaded to the AI Grid.
 When you upload a document, it is split into chunks, the chunks are embedded and tagged with metadata, and stored in a vector database.

 ### Question